 It comes as a big surprise to many travelers that there is a kind of train looking like “Animal” - sometimes it looks like “Lizard”, sometimes it looks like “Hairtail”, sometimes it looks like “Rabbit”, sometimes it looks like “Donkey” and sometimes it looks like “Snake”…How interesting, isn’t it?
 The train is called "D-class" high speed train which belongs to Hexia Hao (simplified Chinese: 和谐号; literally: Harmony).

 Are you curious about how fast is this "animal" moving in China’s railway network?
-Want to figure out what are the main difference between the D trains and G trains?
+Want to figure out what are the main difference between the D trains and G trains, and D trains and normal trains?
 Yearn for some highlighting routes to experience the modern, clean and comfortable D trains with idyllic rural scenery passing by?
 This article will tell you everything about China High Speed Train - D Train!
 Read now!

 D Class High Speed Trains at Chongqing North Railway Station